trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-7-1.png)

-Interesting, it seems that Donna had the greatest propotion of negative words, while Marth had the greatest proportion of positive words.
+Interesting, it seems that Donna had the greatest propotion of negative words, while Martha had the greatest proportion of positive words.
 Donna is by nature, no quite lamb, she is not afraid to put the Doctor or anyone else in their place, this could explain her having such a high proportion of negative words.
-Marth is brave young women for sure, and definately has to fight some pretty intense battles, but I would say out of the three companions, she has the best life situation, so it makes sense that the words she uses would be a little more positive.
+Martha is brave young women for sure, and definately has to fight some pretty intense battles, but I would say out of the three companions, she has the best life situation, so it makes sense that the words she uses would be a little more positive.
 Alright on to the eleventh doctor!

 Eleventh Doctor
 ===============